wb1016/pico-producer-remix/README.md

 | 3D printed faceplate | 1 |  |

 Notes:
 - you can use Pi Pico instead, but you will need external WS2812B LED.
+- print 3D models with 25% infill at least.

-# CircuitPython HID
+## CircuitPython HID

 You can find some more info about the CircuitPython KeyMappings here;

 https://circuitpython.readthedocs.io/projects/hid/en/latest/_modules/adafruit_hid/keycode.html

-## Instructions
+# Instructions
 - connect YD-RP2040 to computer while pressing onboard BOOT button.
 - download circuitpython for YD-RP2040 [link](https://circuitpython.org/board/vcc_gnd_yd_rp2040/)
 - install circuitpython to YD-RP2040 by copying uf2 file to newly appeared drive.